aspendlove/Sinker/README.md

 ./install.sh

-**Then put in your password and read the instructions on screen, you may have to restart before the program is fully installed. (it will tell you if you need to restart)**
+**Then put in your password and read the instructions on screen, you may have to restart before the program is fully installed. (it will tell you if you need to restart)

 **After it is fully installed you can delete the Sinker folder in Downloads.**

 ---

+# uninstallation
 **To uninstall run these commands in a terminal.**

 cd ~/.config/Sinker/